CtrlK

 Specificity

 The description uses vague, abstract language ('external data sources', 'connectors', 'custom data streams') without listing any concrete actions.
-It doesn't specify what Claude actually does with these things.
+There are no verbs describing what the skill actually does.

 1 / 3